AalauraaA/Projects/README.md

-# Projects
+# Coding Projects and Exercises
-This repository consist of the projects I have made during my education and free-time.
-There will be project in the programming language Python and R.
+This repository consist of the projects and exercises I have made during my education and free-time.
+There will be projects and exercises in the programming language Python and R. More will come.